Emotional Triggers: How To Heal And Manage Triggers Mindfully

 - Some other emotional reaction

-Of course, the better you get at noticing when you’re beginning to become triggered, the more apt you are to pause and create space between the feelings and the reaction.
+Of course, the better you get at noticing when you’re experiencing emotional triggers or beginning to become triggered, the more apt you are to pause and create space between the feelings and the reaction.
 That space allows for you to consciously realize, “Oh, I’m triggered, but I have options.
 I don’t have to do what I’ve always done (scream, flip out, spiral, etc.)”

 Then, turn to your “processing emotional triggers” plan, whatever that plan is.
 Do some inner inquiry and call on your support systems and/or resources to help you face, feel, deal, and process the emotions that are arising.